Actify

 First 2 minutes of any recurring meeting

 Pick your most-attended recurring meeting.
-Before the agenda starts, ask one Surface question.
-Don't announce a 'new icebreaker initiative.'
-Just say 'Before we start — quick one: what's your go-to coffee order?'
-Answer first yourself to set the tone.
-Keep it to 2 minutes max.
-If someone doesn't want to answer, skip them without comment.
+Before the agenda starts, ask one Surface question — don't announce an 'icebreaker initiative,' just say 'Before we start — quick one: what's your go-to coffee order?'
+Answer first yourself.
+Keep it 2 minutes max.
+Skip anyone who doesn't want to answer, no big deal.
+For large teams (15+ people), use breakout pairs: 2 minutes to discuss, then one person from each pair shares back.
+You get full coverage in under 5 minutes without a 30-person round-robin.

 Meeting opener script